-– Jan Fox & Patrice Allard (CMNCP Co-Chairs)
+– Jan Fox (CMNCP Co-Chair) & Patrice Allard (CMNCP Past-Chair)

 Together For Safer Canadian Municipalities

 The CANADIAN MUNICIPAL NETWORK ON CRIME PREVENTION (CMNCP) is a community of practice created to build capacity and mobilize Canadian municipalities to prevent and reduce crime and foster community safety and well-being.
 CMNCP aims to increase investment in effective, evidence-based and collaborative crime prevention strategies in municipalities.